A Survey on Dynamic Neural Networks: from Computer Vision to Multi-modal Sensor Fusion: Conclusions

 \section{Conclusions}

-This survey focuses on Dynamic Neural Networks techniques for Computer Vision and their applications in Sensor Fusion.
-We presented a taxonomy based on a logical division of the techniques according to the parts of the networks that are dynamically influenced by the input. \\ All models that constrained the network output position with respect to the input complexity fall under the Early Exits Section, where we presented the most important architectural solutions, relevant methods for improving the training, and the application of these methods to specific tasks and use cases.
+This survey provides a comprehensive analysis of 163 Dynamic Neural Network methodologies for Computer Vision and their applications in Sensor Fusion.
+We propose a taxonomy categorizing the techniques according to their adaptive network component: \textit{Early Exits} (output-level), \textit{Dynamic Routing} (path-level), and \textit{Token Skimming} (input-level).
+Furthermore, we examine the specific advantages of these architectures for multi-modal tasks and supplement this review with a comprehensive, up-to-date repository of implementations to facilitate future research.
+All models that constrained the network output position with respect to the input complexity fall under the Early Exits Section, where we presented the most important architectural solutions, relevant methods for improving the training, and the application of these methods to specific tasks and use cases.
 Then we proceeded with the review of Dynamic Routing techniques, where the computational path is created dynamically, either by constructing it on the fly or routing the computation to different model blocks.
 Also, in this case, a we present the application of these methods to various tasks.
 Lastly, in the Token Skimming section, we focused on Transformer-based models that either drop certain tokens along the block of the network (temporarily or permanently) or merge them together, based on an estimated token contribution to the desired task.
-The last part is dedicated to other methods and the applications of skimming to tasks that differ from image classification.\\ In the second half of the paper, we argue that Sensor Fusion is a field that could largely benefit from these adaptive techniques for multiple reasons: efficiency purposes, noise reduction due to different environmental conditions, and the ability of these techniques to prioritize the elaboration of critical information by design.\\ In conclusion, we hope this survey can encourage further progress in the field by providing a clear and structured taxonomy of Dynamic Neural Network techniques from a Computer Vision perspective, as well as highlighting their applicability to Sensor Fusion.
+The last part is dedicated to other methods and the applications of skimming to tasks that differ from image classification.\\ In the second half of the paper, we argue that Sensor Fusion is a field that could largely benefit from these adaptive techniques for multiple reasons: efficiency purposes, noise reduction due to different environmental conditions, and the ability of these techniques to prioritize the elaboration of critical information by design.\\ Furthermore, we provided a discussion on the current limitations and future directions.
+A considerable highlight is that Token Skimming allows for direct comparison on the ImageNet benchmark, where SaiT currently holds the best overall accuracy, whereas Early Exits and Dynamic Routing still lack a shared standard for consistent evaluation.
+For other method, a straight comparison is not trivial.
+We formulate a standardized evaluation template to address the lack of unified benchmarking protocols, with the scope of providing a fair and rigorous cross-methodology comparison methodology for future publications.\\ In conclusion, we hope this survey can encourage further progress in the field by providing a clear and structured taxonomy of Dynamic Neural Network techniques from a Computer Vision perspective, as well as highlighting their applicability to Sensor Fusion.